scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 Even in counting composability mode, OpenMP needs to wait for all the requested threads to join while Intel |R| TBB allows threads joining parallel computations when the work has already been started.

-IPC mode for TBB module should be enabled manually via :code:`--ipc` key, for example:
+IPC mode for TBB module should be enabled manually via explicit command line key :code:`--ipc`, for example:

 .. code-block:: sh